apeoskari/Kahmy_bot_2/README.md

    7. Should be working now

+3. Check the category_id's so you can determine which message to send (toimari/hallitus)
-3. Run the kahmy_bot.py file.
+4. Run the kahmy_bot.py file.
-4. Wait for someone to make a post to your forum and enjoy.
+5. Wait for someone to make a post to your forum and enjoy.
-5. The messages contain a link to the topic in question for easy access from the chat
+6. The messages contain a link to the topic in question for easy access from the chat

 Bot is developed using Python version 3.12 and needed packages for run the project are flask and requests.